 - Jesus’ retreat to the lake

 In The Jewish War III:453-461 Josephus relates that the inhabitants of Tiberias who were opposed to the rebellion surrendered the city to Vespasian.
-He furthermore mentions (v.
+He furthermore asserts (v.
 457b) that ‘Jesus and his supporters considered Tiberias no longer a safe place to stay in, and fled to Tarichaeae.’
-Both cities were located on the western shore of the Sea of Galilee with Tarichaeae to the northwest of Tiberias, so Jesus and his followers retreated to another city at the lake.
+Both cities were located on the western shore of the Sea of Galilee with Tarichaeae northwest of Tiberias, so Jesus and his followers retreated to another city at the lake.